Sherris Legal, P.A. can assist you with the following immigration needs:

 - U Visa

-Deciding to become a citizen of the United States of America is one of the most important decisions in a person’s life.
+Deciding to become a citizen of the United States of America is one of the most important decisions.
 Naturalization is the manner in which a person not born in the United States voluntarily becomes a U.S. Citizen.
 Applying for naturalization, is showing a permanent commitment to the United States, its constitution, its laws and its people.
-In essence, you are agreeing to accept all of the responsibilities of U.S. citizenship, and you are rewarded with all the rights and privileges that are part of being a citizen.
+In essence, you are agreeing to accept all of the responsibilities of U.S. citizenship.
+As well as, you are rewarded with all the rights and privileges that are part of being a citizen.
 Let us help you apply for your U.S. Citizenship.

 A permanent resident is someone who has been granted authorization to live and work in the United States on a permanent basis.
 There are several ways to become a permanent resident; through family, through a job, through refugee or asylum status, and others.
 The steps will depend on whether you live inside or outside of the United States.